petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/liferay-sso-configuring-okta-as-identity-provider-via-openid-connect.md

 ### Sign-in and Sign-out Redirect URIs

-If you encounter an error like the image below, verify that your sign-in and sign-out redirect URIs are configured correctly with the appropriate path and Hypertext Transfer Protocol (HTTP or HTTPS).
-These redirect URIs can be found by navigating to your application &rarr; General tab &rarr; General Setting &rarr; Login.
+If you encounter an error like the image below, verify that your sign-in and sign-out redirect URIs are configured correctly in Okta with the appropriate path and Hypertext Transfer Protocol (HTTP or HTTPS).
+You can find them in your Dev Okta account by navigating to the application you created &rarr; *General* tab &rarr; *General Setting* &rarr; *Login* section.

 ![400 error when using https in the redirect URIs](./liferay-sso-configuring-okta-as-identity-provider-via-openid-connect/images/07.png)

 ### Verify email address

 By default, new users must verify their email address upon first login.
-To disable this requirement, deselect the "Require strangers to verify their email address" checkbox in Control Panel &rarr; Instance Settings &rarr; User Authentication.
+To disable this requirement, in your Liferay DXP unselect the "Require strangers to verify their email address" checkbox.
+Navigate to *Control Panel* &rarr; *Instance Settings* &rarr; *Platform* &rarr; *User Authentication* and unselect the checkbox.
 However, if you want to keep email validation enabled, a [configured connection to a mail server](../../setting-up-liferay/configuring-mail.md) is necessary for your installation.

 ![Verify email address](./liferay-sso-configuring-okta-as-identity-provider-via-openid-connect/images/08.png)